-Garmin®, the Garmin logo, EnduroTM, ANT®, ANT®, ANT®, Aproach®, Auto Lap®, Auto Pause®, Edge®, inReach®, QuickFit®, TracBack®, VIRB®, Virtual Partner®, and Xero® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
-Body BatteryTM, Connect IQTM, Firstbeat AnalyticsTM, Garmin ConnectTM, Garmin AutoShotTM, Garmin ExpressTM, Garmin GolfTM, Garmin IndexTM, Garmin Move IQTM, Garmin PayTM, Health SnapshotTM, HRM-DualTM, HRM-ProTM, HRM-RunTM, HRM-SwimTM, HRM-TriTM, RallyTM, SatlQTM, tempeTM, TrueUpTM, VariaTM, and VectorTM are trademarks of Garmin Ltd. or its subsidiaries.
+Garmin®, the Garmin logo, fēnix®, ANT®, ANT®, ANT®, APProach®, Auto Lap®, Auto Pause®, Edge®, inReach®, QuickFit®, TracBack®, VIRB®, Virtual Partner®, and Xero® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries.
+Body BatteryTM, Connect IQTM, Firstbeat AnalyticsTM, Garmin AutoShotTM, Garmin ConnectTM, Garmin ExpressTM, Garmin GolfTM, Garmin IndexTM, Garmin Move IQTM, Garmin PayTM, Health SnapshotTM, HRM-ProTM, HRM-RunTM, HRM-SwimTM, HRM-TriTM, NextForkTM, RallyTM, SatIQTM, tempeTM, VariaTM, and VectorTM are trademarks of Garmin Ltd. or its subsidiaries.
 These trademarks may not be used without the express permission of Garmin.

-AndroidTM is a trademark of Google LLC.
-Apple®, iPhone®, iTunes®, and Mac® are trademarks of Apple Inc., registered in the U.S. and other countries.
-The BLUETOOTH® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
-The Cooper Institute®, as well as any related trademarks, are the property of The Cooper Institute.
-Di2TM is a trademark of Shimano, Inc. Shimano, Inc. Shimano, Inc. IOS® is a registered trademark of Gisco Systems, Inc. used under license by Apple Inc. STRAVA and StravaTM are trademarks of Strava, Inc. Training Stress ScoreTM (TSS), Intensity FactorTM (IF), and Normalized PowerTM (NP) are trademarks of Peaksware, LLC.
-Wi-Fi® is a registered mark of Wi-Fi Alliance Corporation.
-Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
-ZwiftTM is a trademark of Zwift, Inc. Other trademarks and trade names are those of their respective owners.
+Android[TM] is a trademark of Google LLC.
+Apple[®], iPhone[®], iTunes[®], and Mac[®] are trademarks of Apple Inc., registered in the U.S. and other countries.
+The BLUETOOTH[®] word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
+The Cooper Institute[®], as well as any related trademarks, are the property of The Cooper Institute.
+Di2[TM] is a trademark of Shimano, Inc. Shimano[®] is a registered trademark of Shimano, Inc. Shimano, In